 Veterans and friends of the Cheshire Regiment are raising funds to commission a lasting memorial at the National Memorial Arboretum in Staffordshire.
 The Cheshire Regiment was the only county Regiment never to be amalgamated in its 318 years of service.
 The sacrifice made over that period of 318 years must never be forgotten and with your help, a lasting memorial at the NMA will ensure that.
-If you would like to donate, even if it is just the price of a cup of coffee, you can at the link below.
+If you would like to donate, even if it is just the price of a cup of coffee, you can by using one of the payment methods below.
 Your support in making this happen is greatly appreciated.

 Raised in 1689 on the Roodee in Chester for service under William III, the Regiment spent much time on garrison duty in the Empire.
 At Dettingen it won the distinction of wearing the oak leaf whilst parading for Royalty.
 The story is that the 22nd protected the king, who was commanding the field, from being taken prisoner by the French.
 The king picked a sprig of oak from a nearby tree and presented it to them.

 The taking of Louisbourg in Nova Scotia was its most famous 18th-century event; the Grenadier Company going on with Wolfe to Quebec.A 22nd Grenadier appears to have been present at the death of Wolfe along with Ensign Browne.
 The regiment proceeded after the Seven Years War to the West Indies finally taking its place in New York for the American War.